How to Create a Mintable SPL Token on Solana

 Why rawAmount is multiplied

 mintTo amount is a raw token amount.
-If decimals are 9, minting 100 UI tokens means minting 100 * 10^9 raw units.For production apps, do not use a randomly generated payer like this.
-Use wallet signing, secure key management, multisig, or a program-controlled authority depending on your architecture.
+If decimals are 9, minting 100 UI tokens means minting 100 * 10^9 raw units.For production apps, this example is for Devnet learning only.
+Do not use generated keypairs as authority wallets.
+Use wallet signing, secure key management, multisig, governance, or a program-controlled authority depending on your architecture.

 Token Program vs Token-2022